Gambling, Investing And Benjamin Franklin

-Co-founder and CEO of Cambria Invest Meb Faber put together a list of best investment reads of 2016 and surprisingly it included an article titled are you Gambling Or Investing?
+Co-founder and CEO of Cambria Invest Meb Faber put together a list of best investment reads of 2016 and surprisingly it included an article titled, Are You Gambling Or Investing?
 It happens I spent six years playing poker professionally which got me interested in investing.
 Subsequently, I pursued and attained a Dutch investment advisory diploma.
 So, I've done both and this emotionally laden terminology is a pet peeve of mine.
 The author of the piece states:

 most of what passes for investment advice is really gambling.